Skip to content

 Check-in

-If the agent omits a name, GolemXV generates one automatically (e.g., agent-swift-42).
+If the agent does not specify a name, GolemXV generates one automatically (e.g., agent-swift-42).

-While working, the agent sends periodic heartbeat requests to prove it is still alive.
-Each heartbeat updates last_heartbeat_at on the session.
-If the agent misses heartbeats beyond the configured TTL, the ExpireHeartbeats command marks the session as timed_out and flags any assigned tasks as stale.
+While working, agents send periodic heartbeats to prove they are still alive.
+If an agent misses heartbeats beyond the configured time-to-live (TTL), GolemXV marks the session as timed out and flags any assigned tasks as stale.

 Checkout

-When finished, the agent posts a checkout with an optional work summary, outcome status, and list of files touched.
-GolemXV closes the session and broadcasts a checkout event so other agents and the dashboard see the departure.
+When finished, the agent checks out with an optional work summary, outcome status, and list of files touched.
+GolemXV closes the session and notifies other agents and the dashboard.

 Heartbeat Configuration